-High speed wireless networks for multimedia traffic require high spectral efficiency schemes with low packet delay.
-MIMO systems and algebraic space-time coding offer a good set of solutions to this challenging design problem.
-Wireless channels are commonly modeled as block fading, where it is assumed that the channel is fixed over the duration of a frame.
+Mobile wireless channels are commonly modeled as block fading, where it is assumed that the channel is fixed over the duration of a frame.
 For such channels, concatenated coding schemes are appropriate.
 Space-time trellis codes (STTCs), proposed in [1], used PSK or QAM symbols and were designed according to both rank and determinant criteria.
 A more refined concatenated scheme enables to split these two design criteria.
-As an inner code, we can use a simple spacetime block coding scheme, which can guarantees full diversity for any spectral efficiency (e.g. Alamouti scheme).
+As an inner code, we can use a simple space-time block coding scheme, which can guarantees full diversity for any spectral efficiency (e.g. Alamouti scheme).
 An outer code is then used to improve the coding gain.

-In this paper, we consider a concatenated scheme, where the inner code is Golden code [2] and outer code is trellis code.
-As it will become clear in the following, we can view this as a multidimensional TCM, where the Golden code acts as the signal set to be partitioned.
-This Golden Space-Time Trellis Coded Modulation (GST-TCM) scheme is appropriate for high data rate systems thanks to the great flexibility in the choice of the modulation spectral efficiency.
+In this paper, we consider the concatenated scheme, where the inner code is Golden code [2] and outer code is trellis code.
+This Golden Space-Time Trellis Coded Modulation (GST-TCM) scheme is appropriate for high data rate systems.
 A first attempt to design such a scheme was made in [3].
 However, the resulting ad hoc scheme suffered from a high trellis complexity.

 We develop a systematic design approach for GST-TCM.
 In [4-7], lattice set partitioning combined with a trellis code is used to increase the minimum square Euclidean distance between codewords.
 Here, it is used to increase the minimum determinant.
-The Viterbi algorithm is used for trellis decoding, where the branch metrics are computed using a sphere decoder for the inner code.
+The Viterbi algorithm is used for trellis decoding, where the branch metrics are computed using a lattice sphere decoder for the inner code.